SlimeVR/SlimeVR-Docs-Site/src/diy/cases.md

 [Github](https://github.com/frosty6742/frozen-slimes-v2#frozen-slimes-v2)

 # Historical/Obsolete Case Designs
-*These cases are not recommended for new designs, due to either size, internal geometry, or being designed for no longer recommended/supported DIY configurations*
+*These cases are not recommended for new builds due to size, internal geometry, or reliance on no longer recommended or supported DIY configurations.*

 ## Shine Bright's Hyperion PCB Case
-<b><p style="color: red;">This is not a recomended case for new builds.</p></b>
+<b><p style="color: red;">Not a recommended case for new builds.</p></b>
 *Modified Hyperion design by Shine Bright, based from Smeltie's original Hyperion*

 <img class="small-size-image"